Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Model Comparison: AIC and BIC Analysis

 Through observation, we note that the standard $\Lambda$CDM model exhibits the lowest AIC and BIC values (refer \tableautorefname~\ref{tab:tab_1}).
 Hence, we regard it as both the best and reference model.
-We intend to compare our model, along with the other two parametrized models, to a best model.
+We intend to compare our model, along with the other two parametrized models to the best model.

-Initially, we consider HP parametrized model.
-The minimum $\chi^2$ value for our HP parametrized model stands at $1915.7182$, which is obtained through the combined CC, BAO, P22, and GRB data set.
+Initially, we consider the HP parametrized model.
+The minimum $\chi^2$ value for our HP parametrized model stands at $1915.7182$, which is obtained through the combined CC, BAO, P22, and GRBs data set.
 By using statistical criteria, the AIC and BIC values corresponding to our model are determined as 1921.7182 and 1938.4279, respectively.

-Further, In this study, We consider the CPL model, a well-known parametrization (EoS) proposed in \cite{cpl1,cpl2}:
+Further, In this study, We consider the CPL model, a well-known parametrization (EoS) proposed in \citep{Chevallier:2000qy,Linder:2002et}: